scramjetorg/platform-samples/typescript/slack-write/README.md

 # Slack Write

 Read messages from topic and write to Slack.
+This Sequence is a topic consumer, to make it work you need start another Sequence → sample [discord-read](../discord-read/) that provides topic data  under topic name `"messages-slack-inbound"`.

 In order to get SLACK_WEBHOOK_URL you need to create application in Slack first.
 Please refer to notes in [slack-read](../slack-read/) example.

-Once you have a application in Slack.
+Once you have an application in Slack.
 Open it and under Features select `Incoming Webhooks`

 Activate incoming webhooks and add a new webhook to workspace by clicking on `Add New Webhook to Workspace` button.
 Follow prompts and select which channel you want to use.

-Copy Webhook URL and use it later as `SLACK_WEBHOOK_URL` in the notes below.
+Copy Webhook URL and save, it will be used later as `SLACK_WEBHOOK_URL` in the notes below.

 ## Running